usnistgov/pepr/README.md

   * A config file is used to define the metadata for the sequencing datasets used in the pipeline.

-After the running PEPR evaluation, characterization, and genomic_purity pipelines the R package `peprr`[^peprr] is used to generate a SQLite database `peprDB` with the results for use in downstream analysis. `peprDB` is used to generate a generic Report of Analysis.
+After the running PEPR evaluation, characterization, and genomic_purity pipelines the R package `peprr` (https://github.com/usnistgov/peprr) is used to generate a SQLite database `peprDB` with the results for use in downstream analysis. `peprDB` is used to generate a generic Report of Analysis.

 # Running PEPR
 ## Generating the config file